orxfun/orx-parallel/README.md

 | `h: HashSet<T>` | ii | `h.iter()`<br>&nbsp;&nbsp;`.iter_into_par()` | `h.into_iter()`<br>&nbsp;&nbsp;`.iter_into_par()` |
 |                 | i  | `h.iter()`<br>&nbsp;&nbsp;`.collect::<Vec<_>>()`<br>&nbsp;&nbsp;`.par()` | `h.into_iter()`<br>&nbsp;&nbsp;`.collect::<Vec<_>>()`<br>&nbsp;&nbsp;`.into_par()` |

 Note that each approach can be more efficient in different scenarios.
-As a rule of thumb, when the work to be done is not insignificant, parallelization over iterator (ii) is preferable since it avoids the allocation of the vector.
+As a rule of thumb, the less insignificant the work to be done on elements is, the less critical is the choice, in which case parallelization over iterator (ii) is preferable since it avoids the allocation of the vector.

 ## Performance and Benchmarks